Mohamed-Shaltout/Teeth_Detection/README.md

 The baseline model achieved low accuracy due to its shallow structure.
 After upgrading to a deeper CNN with better regularization and using the AdamW optimizer, validation and test accuracy improved significantly.
 Final performance may vary depending on dataset quality and class balance.

-## Future Work

-* Try pretrained models like ResNet for transfer learning
-* Add early stopping and learning rate scheduling
-* Save and export the trained model for inference outside of Kaggle

 ## License